lsds/Crossbow/README.md

-# Crossbow: a multi-GPU deep learning system for small batch sizes
+# Crossbow: A multi-GPU Deep Learning System for Training with Small Batch Sizes

 ## About